Cullen/Frost Bankers (NYSE:CFR) Given New $113.00 Price Target at Truist Financial

 Insider Activity at Cullen/Frost Bankers

-In related news, EVP Bobby Berman purchased 1,500 shares of the business’s stock in a transaction that occurred on Thursday, May 4th.
-The shares were acquired at an average price of $95.25 per share, for a total transaction of $142,875.00.
-Following the completion of the acquisition, the executive vice president now directly owns 26,662 shares in the company, valued at approximately $2,539,555.50.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other Cullen/Frost Bankers news, insider Patrick B. Frost sold 6,617 shares of the firm’s stock in a transaction dated Friday, May 19th.
+In related news, insider Patrick B. Frost sold 6,617 shares of the business’s stock in a transaction dated Friday, May 19th.
+The stock was sold at an average price of $101.09, for a total transaction of $668,912.53.
+Following the transaction, the insider now owns 210,946 shares in the company, valued at approximately $21,324,531.14.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, insider Patrick B. Frost sold 6,617 shares of Cullen/Frost Bankers stock in a transaction on Friday, May 19th.
 The shares were sold at an average price of $101.09, for a total value of $668,912.53.
-Following the completion of the sale, the insider now directly owns 210,946 shares in the company, valued at $21,324,531.14.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Bobby Berman acquired 1,500 shares of the stock in a transaction on Thursday, May 4th.
-The stock was bought at an average price of $95.25 per share, with a total value of $142,875.00.
-Following the completion of the acquisition, the executive vice president now directly owns 26,662 shares of the company’s stock, valued at $2,539,555.50.
+Following the sale, the insider now owns 210,946 shares in the company, valued at $21,324,531.14.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Director Howard Willome John purchased 2,000 shares of the business’s stock in a transaction that occurred on Monday, May 15th.
+The stock was bought at an average price of $98.66 per share, for a total transaction of $197,320.00.
+Following the acquisition, the director now owns 9,000 shares of the company’s stock, valued at $887,940.
 The disclosure for this purchase can be found here.
-Insiders have acquired a total of 8,500 shares of company stock worth $818,945 in the last 90 days.
-Company insiders own 2.89% of the company’s stock.
+Insiders bought 8,500 shares of company stock worth $818,945 in the last three months.
+2.89% of the stock is owned by insiders.

 Hedge Funds Weigh In On Cullen/Frost Bankers